AgoraIO/Docs-Source/interactive-whiteboard/reference/file-conversion-deprecated.md

 - A generated web page can be rendered into canvas pages via Fastboard SDK (coming soon), [@netless/slide](https://www.npmjs.com/package/@netless/slide), or [@netless/projector-plugin](https://github.com/netless-io/projector-plugin).
 The differences between these three rendering solutions are as follows:

-   - Fastboard SDK is the rendering plan designed for multi-window scenarios in Agora Interactive Whiteboard.
+   - Fastboard SDK is the rendering plan designed for multi-window scenarios in Interactive Whiteboard.
 Fastboard SDK is coming soon.

    - @netless/slide is a stand-alone document conversion and rendering dependency that does not include such things as whiteboards or state synchronization.
 Adopting this solution requires you to write extra codes to synchronize states.
 It is designed for scenarios where PPT is used alone in whiteboard apps.

-   - @netless/projector-plugin is a plug-in for Whiteboard SDK that supports state synchronization, but it only works in single-window scenarios.
+   - @netless/projector-plugin is a plug-in for Interactive Whiteboard SDK that supports state synchronization, but it only works in single-window scenarios.

 ## Prerequisites